Doozers/ismalloc/README.md

 # What is ismalloc ? 🧠

-`ismalloc()` is a hand made C function that replace malloc, and free every ismalloced function at the end of your program.
+`ismalloc()` is a hand made C function that replace malloc, and free every ismalloced memory spaces at the end of your program.
-The objective of this func is to prevent every memory leaks in my Epitech's projects.
+The objective of this function is to prevent every memory leaks in my Epitech's projects.

 <p align="center">
     <br/>